reesjones/reesjones.github.io/repo/index.md

 category: repo
 ---

+The tera-PROMISE Repository is a _research dataset repository_ specializing in software engineering research datasets.
+Sponsored by the National Science Foundation, we provide **free** and **long-term storage for your research data**.

 The tera-PROMISE Repository is a long-term storage solution for research data, with a focus on software engineering datasets.

 Datasets are stored in the categories listed on the left.
 These categories are not fixed (the more you contribute, the more our categories change).